-You can serve this soup immediately, but it is best after a few minutes’ rest, which allows the soup to soak into the bread.
+You can serve Tuscan Leek Soup immediately, but it is best after a few minutes’ rest, which allows the soup to soak into the bread.

 These days leeks are often sold pre-washed, and can be used without fuss.
 But if you see that your leeks are gritty, make sure to wash them well before using.
 You will need to split them down the middle to make sure you remove all the grit.
 And, by the way, don’t throw away the green tops—they are a great addition when making homemade broth, either instead of or in addition to the onion.